ROCm/rocSOLVER/docs/source/userguide_install.rst

 (At this point where both libraries, rocBLAS and rocSOLVER, are still under active development, it is hard to define minimal compatibility versions.
-So, for now,  a good rule of thumb is to always accompany rocSOLVER with a rocBLAS version of the same sort.
+So, for now,  a good rule of thumb is to always accompany rocSOLVER with a rocBLAS version of the same source.
 For example, if you want to install rocSOLVER from ROCm 3.3 release, then be sure that ROCm 3.3 rocBLAS is also installed; if you are building the rocSOLVER branch tip, then you will need to build and install rocBLAS branch tip as well.)